 - Collect data

-- Load data into HP Vertica
+- Load data into Vertica

 - Split the processed data into training and testing sets